TangoMango223/linkedin_scraping/README.md

 Code I created to scrape Linkedin CCD for Schulich networking opportunities, feeding into my "Schulich MMAI Network Cheatsheet" Google Sheet.

-The Google Sheet, designed to help Schulich MMAI Students find networking events, can be found [here](https://bit.ly/mmai_networking)
+The Google Sheet, designed to help Schulich MMAI Students find networking events, can be found [here](https://bit.ly/mmai_networking)!

 PROBLEM:

 - It was observed that, while the Schulich School of Business does offer information regarding networking events on their internal platform "Handshake", that it would often require tedious logging in and if a student wants to track the information, it's difficult and manually time consuming to complete.
-- Additionally, the email notifications sent to Schulich students is often later on versus immediately after the opportunity is posted on the platform.
+- Additionally, the email notifications sent to Schulich students is often later in the week or month, on versus immediately after the opportunity is posted on the Linkedin platform.

 SOLUTION: